numopic/pysplainer/README.md

 - [x] Implement trace function
 - [x] Add the @explainable decorator to function
-- [ ] Add an example that outputs dict lines in typst format
+- [x] Add an example that outputs lines in typst format
-- [ ] Add a typst template that generates a pretty pdf
+- [x] Implement ExplainableResult.as_pdf()
-- [ ] Implement ExplainableResult.as_pdf()
+- [x] Add support for typst templates to generate a pretty pdf
 - [ ] Create an example with some physical function ()
 - [ ] Find a way to do this with nested functions
 - [ ] Switch to AST implementation